How do I pick which organizations to work with?

 How can I be a mentor for Google Code-in?

-You should already be working with the organization that you wish to be a mentor for and you should let the organization administrator know that you wish to be invited to be a mentor for that organization.
+You should already be a participant in the organization/open source project that you wish to be a mentor for.
+Let your organization's Google Code-in administrator know that you wish to be invited to be a mentor for that organization.

 Can I be a mentor if I am under 18?